Things to do in Gimli, Manitoba (Interlake Region), Canada – Travel Tips

 Manitoba has over 100,000 freshwater lakes, including 3 of the top 33 biggest lakes in the world (according to Wikipedia), and surface water covers 16 percent of the province.

-It’s time for the rest of Canada to get in on the hidden gem that is Manitoba, especially now that travel restrictions and self-quarantining requirements have ended for travel within the area from British Columbia to Western Ontario (according to this Global News article).
+It’s time for the rest of Canada to get in on the hidden gem that is Manitoba, especially now that travel restrictions and self-quarantining requirements will soon end for fully-vaccinated travellers.

 Please note that the attractions and events listed below were researched prior to the shut-down due to Covid-19 and I cannot say if or when they will resume.